 Adobe Acrobat Reader is a popular PDF reader for iPads with more than 635 million installations.
-It’s a free app for reading, storing, and managing PDF files.
-There are also premium features to edit text, images, convert, combine, and organize PDFs.
+It’s a free PDF reader for reading, storing, and managing PDF files.
+There are also premium features to edit text, images, convert, combine, and organize PDF documents.

 With Adobe Acrobat Reader, you can read PDFs in single page or continuous scroll mode.
 Also, it supports dark mode which not only makes reading convenient at night but helps save battery.
 You can read even more conveniently with Liquid Mode.

 Liquid Mode automatically adjusts contents in your PDF to fit your device.
 It features a unique outline for easy navigation.
 Adobe Acrobat Reader lets you share PDFs with others.
 Those you share with can view, drop comments, and respond to each other’s comments.

 You’ll get notifications when there’s any activity.
 You can annotate PDF documents using text, images, sticky notes, or signatures.
 With this feature, you can fill PDF forms and sign digital documents.

 With Adobe Acrobat reader, you can import and save PDF files in cloud storage including OneDrive, Google Drive, and DropBox.
 Together with the Adobe Scan app, you can create PDF files from scanned images.
 You can subscribe to Adobe Acrobat reader premium monthly or yearly.